saumitra2810/kvlly/README.md

 ### 4: Now I can blog!
 Wait... now I have to blog

 I figure if I'm going to talk about blogging, I should probably add it to my site as well.
 I don't have comments on there yet and the layout is super basic, but it technically works so I'm not upset.
-I only have [one blog post](https://kvlly.com/blog/learning-to-code-a-haiku) for you to enjoy at the moment.
+I only have one blog post for you to enjoy at the moment.
 It took me a really long time to write.
 (No it didn't.)

+### 5: Turns out I'm not blogging.
+But I am speaking!

+I added a new page for speaking engagements and removed the blog.
+I never got past the first blog post.
+Maybe 2020 will be the year I blog.